kavinm21/employee-data-platform/README.md

 /api/insertone | Inserts an employee record
 /api/delete    | Deletes the employee record

-branch-aws has been deployed into vercel.
+Deploy Branch is deployed to the links mentioned above.
-Fetchone and fetchall functionalities are currently active and the rest are under development
+Fetchone and fetchall functionalities are currently active and the rest are under development.

 ## API Usage:

 1. fetchall:

     ```
-    send a GET request to  https://employee-data-platform.vercel.app/api/fetchall
+    send a GET request to  https://employee-data-platform.vercel.app/api/fetchall or https://emp-data-app.azurewebsites.net/api/fetchall

     the data is returned in JSON format
+    ```
+2. fetchone:
+    ```
+    send a POST request to https://employee-data-platform.vercel.app/api/fetchone or https://emp-data-app.azurewebsites.net/api/fetchone

+    Use content-type as JSON and send a JSON object of the following format:
+    {
+        "id": <insert employee id here>
+    }
     ```